José Mulato

-José Daniel Mulato Palacios (born 9 January 2003) is a Colombian professional footballer who currently plays as a forward for Spartak Subotica.
+José Daniel Mulato Palacios (born 9 January 2003) is a Colombian professional footballer who currently plays as a forward for Posušje, on loan from Spartak Subotica.

 Club career

 Born in Cali, Colombia, Mulato started his career with Deportivo Cali, making his debut in January 2020.
 In mid-2021, he was invited to train with German champions Bayern Munich, as part of their "World Squad" programme.
 Following this, he was signed by Bayern Munich affiliate, and American side FC Dallas' reserve team, North Texas SC on loan for the 2022 season.
 On 18 November 2022, he signed a permanent deal with FC Dallas.

 2024

 On March 6, 2024, Mulato was loaned to USL Championship side San Antonio FC for the 2024 season.
 On June 27, FC Dallas terminated Mulato's loan, and subsequently announced his permanent transfer to FK Spartak Subotica in the Serbian SuperLiga.